daltoniam/Starscream/README.md

 Simply grab the framework (either via git submodule or another package manager).

 Add the `Starscream.xcodeproj` to your Xcode project.
 Once that is complete, in your "Build Phases" add the `Starscream.framework` to your "Link Binary with Libraries" phase.

+### Add Copy Frameworks Phase

+If you are running this in an OSX app or on a physical iOS device you will need to make sure you add the `Starscream.framework` or `StarscreamOSX.framework` to be included in your app bundle.
+To do this, in Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
+In the tab bar at the top of that window, open the "Build Phases" panel.
+Expand the "Link Binary with Libraries" group, and add `Starscream.framework` or `StarscreamOSX.framework` depending on if you are building an iOS or OSX app.
+Click on the + button at the top left of the panel and select "New Copy Files Phase".
+Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `Starscream.framework` or `StarscreamOSX.framework` respectively.

 ## TODOs